The Founding of a Vision

 that might be fun.
 Let’s do it that way.”

 Engaging, Empowering, Enriching

 Volunteerism was a cornerstone of our founding as well.
 Senior Center participants gathered around one long table and sewed, made craft projects or completed mailings for charities, such as the Infant Welfare Society and the American Cancer Society.
-The donated their time and talents to benefit others.
-They came to the Senior Center to feel valuable and have their value acknowledged.
+They donated their time and talents to benefit others.
+They came to the Senior Center to feel useful and have their value acknowledged.